Pre-mobilisation is the first of two planning phases and the start of the process.

 Why do we need Pre-mobilisation?

-Firstly a digital/business transformation manager is assigned as they will be responsible for taking the team through this process.
+A digital/business transformation manager needs to be assigned as they will be responsible for taking the team through this process.
 Pre-mobilisation is a series of workshops, meetings and conversations to:

 - define or refine the problem statement

 - assess the benefits to users and government

 - identify if there is funding (usually for resources) available

 - determine if there is executive support.

 How long does Pre-mobilisation last?

 There is no recommended set time for this phase as it depends on how long it takes to define your problem, resource your team, and obtain approvals to proceed.

 Creating a ‘problem statement’